Dalmatian mid-jump used as a graphic accent on the plans page.

 *This is not a pass/fail test — it simply shows where the dog sits on the high-drive spectrum and whether structured pacing will help them.

-steadier evenings
+• steadier evenings

-cleaner transitions between activity and rest
+• easier transitions between activity and rest

-more even energy across the week
+• less contrast across the week

-These are not the result of intensity.
+These are not the result of harder sessions.

-They come from repetition.
+They come from repetition and fixed weekly rhythm.

-Frequency is fixed, not optional
+Frequency is fixed, not optional.

-Routes are capped to protect quality
+Routes are capped to protect consistency.

-SPENT works because the structure is protected.
+SPENT works because the structure is protected week to week.

 4. Work, Track, Adjust